GaiaNet-AI/verifiable-inference/experiments/1 model - 2 knowledge bases/2025-04-03/README.md

 This experiment evaluates how consistently a single language model (Gemma 2 9B) responds when queried against two distinct knowledge bases: **Paris** and **London**.
 Both knowledge bases were created using the same embedding model (**Nomic embed-text-v1.5-f16**).

-Each of the 20 factual questions is asked 25 times per knowledge base, and responses are embedded for semantic similarity analysis.
+Each of the 20 factual questions is asked 25 times per knowledge base.
+The questions are tailored to the Paris knowledge base, so the model should have matching search results for Paris but not for London.

 The experiment mode used is `knowledge_bases`.